ton-offline-storage/ton-airgap-client/README.md

 This is an online part of [TON Air Gap Wallet](https://github.com/ton-offline-storage), supposed to work on an online android device

-It broadcasts transactions to the network.
+It broadcasts transactions to the network, displays balance and history.
 To create and sign transactions, use [Offline client](https://github.com/ton-offline-storage/ton-offline-client/tree/main)

 ## Usage